JoshMermel/JoshMermel.github.io/_posts/2015-09-16-Starting-Out-With-Tmux.md

 to it) and then the arrow key of the direction we want to move in.

 I tend to use panes to group related tasks.
-Most of the time, all of my panes in a given window will be in the same directory
+Most of the time, all of my panes in a given window will be in the same directory.
+As I write this blog post I have one pane with vim running where I'm typing and another where I'm running git commands.

-and its name is whatever process is running there.
-You can optionally rename a window with `C-b ,`
+In parallel to panes, tmux has the idea of windows which are analogous to tabs in most applications.
+Each window contains an arbitrary number of panes (get it).
+When you open tmux there will be one window by default.
+Its name will be the name of the program you are running in that window

 ### Some Commands For Windows